Blorum/blorum-docs/permissions.md

 ## Builtin Roles

 ### Guest (pseudo)
-User with uid = 1 automatically has this role.
+A user with uid = 1 automatically has this role.

 This role is reserved for guests with no login status.

 ### Omni (pseudo)
-**It is not an actual role, and could not be removed with tweaks in database.**
+**It is not an actual role, and could not be removed with tweaks in the database.**

-User with uid = 2 automatically has this role.
+The user with uid = 2 automatically has this role.
 This role cannot be granted to other users.

-This permission allowed its user to bypass all verfications and rate limits, no restrictions will be applied.
+This permission allowed its user to bypass all verifications and rate limits, no restrictions will be applied.

-Extensions developers should also implement so.
+Extension developers should also implement so.

 ### Admin